 If you’re not sure which grocery stores are worth your time and money, ask around.
 People who are getting the best deals will gladly gush about their favorite spots.
 Figuring out a new grocery store (or stores) may be frustrating at first, but it’s worth it to keep that extra cash in your pocket.

 A list is just a game plan.
 Once you decide what you’ll make for breakfasts, lunches and dinners for the next week, write out each ingredient needed for those meals—plus a few snacks, of course!

 When you get to the store, stick to your list!
 That’s the key to staying on budget.
 And if you go shopping as a family, let your kids help plan the meals and then find the items.
 It’s much easier to stay on budget when you’re shopping with a plan and working as a team. . . and when you get comfortable saying no to candy.
 A lot.

 The best way to stick to a lower food budget is to pay with cash.
 When you go to the store with cash in hand, you know exactly how much you can spend.
 Plus, you’ll stick to the meat-and-vegetables necessities rather than ice cream-and-cookie impulse buys.
 Those little extras are okay if you plan for them!

 If you still find you’re eating like royalty at the beginning of the month and then scraping by at the end, take out cash for groceries every week instead of every month.
 That way, you’ll have a better picture of how much you can actually afford to spend each week.

 Better Habits, Better Budget

-By starting a few new habits, you can lower your monthly food budget and meet your money goals even faster.
-That means more cash to pay down debts, invest for the future or save up for something fun—like a babysitter and a nice meal out where someone else cooks and cleans up.
+By starting a few new habits, you can lower your monthly food budget and meet your money goals faster.
+That means more cash to pay down debts, invest for the future or save for something fun—like a babysitter and a nice meal out where someone else cooks and cleans up.